 Instructions

-• PREP: Peel off outer layer of onion and grate on the large holes of a box grater.
-Measure to get about 1 scant cup grated onion.
-Finely dice the parsley, chives, and dill; measure after being diced to get 2 tablespoons of each.
+• PREP: Peel and grate the onion on the large holes of a box grater to get 1 scant cup.
+Finely dice parsley, chives, and dill, measuring 2 tablespoons each.
 Zest and juice a lemon.
-Drain salmon, discarding any bones and skin, and set aside for now.
-Set out a large sheet pan and line with parchment paper; set aside.
+Drain salmon, discarding bones and skin, and set aside.
+Line a large sheet pan with parchment paper and set aside.

-• PATTIES: In a large bowl, combine all of the patty ingredients EXCEPT the drained salmon.
-Season to taste; I add 1/4 tsp each of salt & pepper.
-Mix well and then add in the salmon.
-Gently mix, leaving the salmon in flakes instead of mixing until it disintegrates.
-See Note 4 for troubleshooting.
-Once ingredients are incorporated, use a 1/3 cup measuring cup to scoop up the mixture and pack it tightly.
-Release the packed tuna mixture onto the prepared sheet pan and press down to form round patties that are just under the width of the buns and about 1/2 inch thick.
-Repeat with the rest of the mixture to get about 9 patties.
-Place the tray of patties in the freezer for 15-20 minutes (as long as it takes to make the tartar sauce and prep the rest of the burger ingredients!).
+• PATTIES: In a large bowl, combine all patty ingredients EXCEPT the salmon.
+Season with 1/4 tsp each of salt and pepper.
+Mix well, then gently fold in the salmon, leaving the salmon in flakes instead of mixing until it disintegrates.
+Refer to Note 4 for troubleshooting.
+Scoop 1/3 cup of the mixture, pack tightly, and release onto a parchment-lined sheet pan.
+Press to form round patties about 1/2 inch thick, slightly smaller than the buns.
+Repeat to make about 9 patties.
+Freeze for 15-20 minutes while preparing the tartar sauce and other burger ingredients.

 • COOK PATTIES: Heat 2 tablespoons olive oil in a large nonstick skillet over medium heat.
-Carefully take patties from the freezer into the pan and cook until nicely browned, about 3 to 4 minutes on each side.
-(I use a sharp metal turner so they don't break apart!)
-Transfer cooked patties to a paper-towel-lined plate, repeating until all patties are cooked, wiping out the skillet, and adding more oil as you go.
-(Want them all cooked at once?
-See Note 5).
+Cook patties from the freezer until browned, 3-4 minutes per side, using a sharp metal turner.
+Transfer to a paper-towel-lined plate, and repeat until all patties are cooked, adding more oil as needed.
+(For simultaneous cooking, Note 5).

 Video